 Continental Divide Trail Maps

-My iPhone was my only form of navigation aid when I hiked the CDT in 2016.
+My iPhone was my only form of navigation aid when I hiked the CDT.
 I was in the majority.
-Less than half the hikers bought paper maps with them, even fewer had a compass.
+Few hikers carry paper maps, and even fewer have a compass.

-As for the use of a dedicated GPS unit like a Garmin, I only spotted one person using one on the CDT in 2016.
-Smartphones are very smart nowadays.
+As for the use of a dedicated GPS unit like a Garmin, I only spotted one person using one on the CDT but most use Smartphones nowadays.

 Times are changing.
 Technology is changing.
-Using the inbuilt GPS on the phone is the future.
-I am one of the many that are embracing the future.
-But is has also created a false sense of security for many hikers.
+Using the built-in GPS on the phone is the future.
+I am one of the many who are embracing the future.
+But it has also created a false sense of security for many hikers.
 Technology can fail.
 Paper maps can blow away in the wind.

-To protect my technology I used a backup battery to keep things charged.
-More importantly I used a LifeProof Case to protect the phone.
+To protect my technology I used a phone battery bank to keep things charged.
+More importantly, I used a Case to protect the phone.
 A broken phone equaled a broken hiker.

 Avenza PDF Maps

-The advantage of the Ley maps are the alternate routes and mentions of water sources not listed on GutHook.
-The thing with the CDT is the alternates are often times a more scenic option or a short cut on the trail.
+The advantage of the Ley maps is the alternate routes and mentions of water sources not listed on GutHook.
+The thing with the CDT is the alternates are oftentimes a more scenic option or a shortcut on the trail.
 The ‘Official CDT’ is not always that scenic.

 Pocket Earth PRO Offline Maps